ruotianluo/torch-rnn-server/README.md

 curl "http://0.0.0.0/generate?start_text=It%20was%20a%20dark&n=3"
 ```

-If you see a JSON response, it means everything is working, and it's onward to [`rnn-writer`](https://github.com/robinsloan/rnn-writer)!
+If you see a JSON response offering strange sentences, it means everything is working, and it's onward to [`rnn-writer`](https://github.com/robinsloan/rnn-writer)!

 Standard `torch-rnn` README continues below.